SulmanK/concept_visualizer/Design/project_structure.md

 ## Backend Structure

-The backend follows a layered architecture pattern with clear separation of concerns:
+The backend follows a layered architecture pattern with clear separation of concerns.
+The current structure is:

 ```
 backend/